 Uoc Le Village is located in Tan Uoc Commune, Thanh Oai District, which is about 30 km southwest of Hanoi.
-This place is extremely famous for making pork sausage (“giò chả” in Vietnamese) that has entered the culinary life of many Vietnam people, not only in the village but also in Hanoi and many other provinces.
+This place is extremely famous for making pork sausage (“giò chả” in Vietnamese), one of the most delicious Vietnam foods.

 Mr. Dang Dinh Dau, 75 years old, who takes care of the village’s house every day, said that the communal house was built from the Mac dynasty and is still preserved carefully in terms of architecture and landscape.
-Inside, there are many diaphragm, sentences, crossbar, and rafters are meticulously carved.
+There are many diaphragm, sentences, crossbar, and meticulously carved rafters inside the house.

-Every year, on the 12th of the 8th month of the lunar calendar is a village holiday or on the full moon day of January, the people of Uoc Le gather for village’s celebration, pagoda ceremony, communal house ceremony.
-On these occasions, the elderly in the village again revisited the ancient history, told stories about the communal house for hundreds of years and the changes of time, affecting the communal house.
+Every year, on the 12th of the 8th month of lunar calendar is a village holiday or on the full moon day of January, the people of Uoc Le gather for village’s celebration, pagoda ceremony, communal house ceremony.
+On these occasions, the elderly in village will tell about the ancient history, stories about the communal house for hundreds of years.

-The Uoc Le Gate of the village contains the soul of Vietnamese souls built during the Mac Dynasty, one of the most beautiful village gates remaining to this day.
+The Old Gate was built during the Mac Dynasty.
+It is one of the most beautiful village gates remaining until now.

 Coming here, you can enjoy the peaceful and quiet village with lush green bamboos, straight areca trees and variegated walls of time.
 Traces of the past are on each stone, each mossy wall in the roof of the house, the well and the dome of the market.
-Visitors visiting Uoc Le will also be introduced to learn about the profession of making pork sausage here.
+Visitors visiting Uoc Le will learn about the profession of making pork sausage here.

-The Cuu Village is located in Van Tu commune, Phu Xuyen district, Hanoi.
+Another interesting place among Top 5 old villages in Hanoi is Cuu Village.
+It is located in Van Tu commune, Phu Xuyen district, Hanoi.

-In addition to visiting the Old Village, you can stroll around the banks of the Nhue River nearby.
-The dyke banks have beautiful grass, where you can have a small picnic there
+In addition to visiting the old village, you can stroll around the banks of the Nhue River nearby and enjoy the view of peaceful rural landscape.

 Dong Ngac Village

-In addition to the communal house, the village also has a very beautiful Tu Khanh pagoda and up to 59 spaces, not to mention the garden area, rivers and water.
+In addition to the communal house, the village also has a very beautiful Tu Khanh pagoda that you should visit.

-Walking or cycling are the best ways to explore these villages because you can go to every corner of the village without breaking the tranquility of the old streets here.
-In addition, riding a motorbike to each attraction you will have to pay for a lot of parking.
+- Walking or cycling are the best ways to explore these villages because you can go to every corner of the village easily.

-If you want to use services such as ordering lunch, homestay, you should find the contact first because these families onl prepare meals for you when you order.
+- If you want to have lunch or stay overnight in the village, you should find the contact first because these families only prepare meals and rooms for you when you order.